Category:

 Street made his professional wrestling debut in 1957, wrestling under the name Kid Tarzan Jonathan and billing himself as “The World’s Youngest Wrestler.”
 He gradually developed a reputation throughout the tough British independent wrestling circuit while gaining much-needed experience as a professional wrestler.
 At the time of his debut in 1957, professional wrestling in Britain, while still a relatively underground form of entertainment, was thriving, and it was not uncommon for dozens of wrestling shows to take place throughout the country in bars, hotels, and small arenas on any given night.
 However, unlike their American counterparts, British wrestlers were notoriously understated in both their appearance and demeanor and, for the most part, lacked the individuality or flamboyance associated with professional wrestlers.
 The young Kid Tarzan decided to combine the best of both worlds and focused on creating a character that could wrestle with the best of Britain’s no-nonsense technical masters while being as charismatic and entertaining as Gorgeous George, “Mr. America” Gene Stanlee, Ricky Starr, Buddy Rogers, or other flamboyant American stars that he admired from afar.

 After a few years on the independent scene, Kid Tarzan Jonathan’s unique look and style garnered attention, and he soon found himself wrestling in countries across Europe, including France, Germany, and Spain.
-He began using his birth name, and transformed himself from an athletic and young, albeit somewhat ordinary wrestler, into something rather distinct.
+He began using his birth name and transformed himself from an athletic and young, albeit somewhat ordinary, wrestler into something rather distinct.
 Initially, Street displayed his individuality through a platinum blonde hairdo and a colorful wardrobe reminiscent of his idol Buddy Rogers, which was enough to set him apart from his drab countrymen.
 Known as “Nature Boy” Adrian Street, he provoked such a negative response from conservative, working-class English audiences that it became increasingly clear which way the former Kid Tarzan should take his new persona.
 To Street, it was evident that the more he pushed the boundaries, the more the crowd reacted.
-Inspired by the glam rock scene in the United Kingdom, he would wear outrageous costumes, glittery makeup, and even carry a mirror to the ring.
-People hadn’t seen anything like it before in wrestling, and it certainly got people talking.
-By acting as feminine, prissy, and snobbish as he could, but then backing it up with solid technical wrestling mixed with plenty of “illegal” tactics, Street received unprecedented crowd responses and was soon the talk of the European wrestling scene.
+Inspired by the glam rock scene in the United Kingdom, he would wear outrageous costumes and glittery makeup and even carry a mirror to the ring.
+People hadn’t seen anything like it before in wrestling, which certainly got people talking.
+By acting as feminine, prissy, and snobbish as he could but then backing it up with solid technical wrestling mixed with plenty of “illegal” tactics, Street received unprecedented crowd responses and was soon the talk of the European wrestling scene.

 During the 1960s and 1970s, Adrian Street continued to push boundaries and win championships, solidifying his flamboyant look and captivating audiences.
-Professional wrestling was still very much a male-dominated sport, and Adrian’s flamboyant persona didn’t always sit well with his peers.
-He faced a lot of backlash from other wrestlers, but I never let it get to him, determined to stand out and make a name for himself.
+Professional wrestling was still a male-dominated sport, and Adrian’s flamboyant persona didn’t always sit well with his peers.
+He faced much backlash from other wrestlers, but I never let it get to him, he was determined to stand out and make a name for himself.

-He won the European Tag Team title with “Beautiful” Bobby Barnes, as well as the European Middleweight, European Light Heavyweight, the the British Welterweight Championship, and European Heavyweight titles on multiple occasions.
-In 1969, he also introduced his valet, the beautiful and dangerous Miss Linda, which was unprecedented in England and America at the time.
-After more than two decades of climbing the ranks in the European wrestling scene, he left his coal mining days behind.
+He won the European Tag Team title with “Beautiful” Bobby Barnes, as well as the European Middleweight, European Light Heavyweight, the British Welterweight Championship, and European Heavyweight titles on multiple occasions.
+In 1969, he also introduced his valet, the beautiful and dangerous Miss Linda, unprecedented in England and America at the time.
+After over two decades of climbing the ranks in the European wrestling scene, he left his coal mining days behind.

-Street made his way to North America in 1981, almost 25 years after his wrestling debut.
+Street went to North America in 1981, almost 25 years after his wrestling debut.
 He had a brief stint in Canada before heading to Mexico, where he and Miss Linda had a successful feud with Mil Mascaras and Dos Caros.
-They eventually arrived in the Los Angeles territory under LaBell, where Street once again stirred up controversy and won both the Americas Heavyweight and Americas Tag Team championships.
+They eventually arrived in the Los Angeles territory under LaBell, where Street again stirred up controversy and won the Americas Heavyweight and Tag Team championships.

-In the mid-1980s, Street formed the tag team the Skull Krusherz with his partner, “The Monster” Rip Rogers.
+In the mid-1980s, Street formed the Skull Krusherz tag team with his partner, “The Monster” Rip Rogers.
 The duo terrorized opponents with their ruthless in-ring tactics and flashy attire.
 The Skull Krusherz captured the Continental Wrestling Federation’s Tag Team Championship, further cementing Street’s legacy as one of wrestling’s most accomplished performers.

 After Tennessee, Adrian Street and Miss Linda joined Eddie Graham’s Florida-based promotion, one of the top territories of the NWA.
 There, Street pushed his effeminate character to the limit, winning championships and riling up the fans with his pseudo-homosexual gimmick.
 He clashed with the area’s popular tough guys, including “The American Dream” Dusty Rhodes, and engaged in a lengthy feud with Stardust, even cutting Rhodes’ hair in a controversial bout.